About Us

 Our Philosophies

 We believe art makes a community dynamic.
 Everyone needs to play and everyone should get to play.
-Opal's goal is to nurture creative expression for everyone, to inspire and empower children and adults through artistic pursuit, and offer each individual a way to engage the arts at every level.
+Opal's goal is to nurture creative expression for everyone, to inspire and empower people through artistic pursuit, and offer each individual a way to engage the arts at every level.

 Who is Opal Whiteley?